hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Number of peaks

-Finally, we want to see a consistent number of peaks between our samples (we only have this metric for our antibody samples.
+Finally, we want to see a consistent number of peaks between our samples (we only have this metric for our antibody samples).
+This is computed by taking the narrowPeak files for each sample and counting the total number of lines in it (as each corresponds to a new peak that was called).
+We can do this on the command-line using `wc -l` or simply opening each file manually.

-Thanks to our nf-core/bcbioR pipeline, our `metrics` object already has this data ready to go.
-However, if you are running a different pipeline, you may need to calculate this statistic yourself.
-You can find code for calculating number of peaks [here] (####INSERT LINK OR DROPDOWN TO CODE SNIPPET)

-Code snippet wc-l of narrowPeak files (might have header)

 ```
 metrics %>% filter(!is.na(peak_count)) %>%